snehilvj/dmc-docs/docs/table/table.md

 ### Simple Example

-Use Table component to add Mantine styled tables in your app. use `dmc.Table` as a drop-in replacement for `html.Table` when constructing your table with dash-html-components i.e. `html.Th`, `html.Tr`, `html.Td`, `html.Tbody` and `html.Thead`.
+Use Table component to add Mantine styled tables in your app. use `dmc.Table` and associated components as drop-in replacements for `html.Table` and associated components respectively.

 .. exec::docs.table.simple

+### data prop

+You can use `data` prop to automatically generate table rows from raw data.
+`data` prop accepts an object with the following properties: `head`, `foot`, `body`, `caption`:

+.. exec::docs.table.data

 ### Spacing